VictoriaMetrics/VictoriaMetrics/README.md

 It is recommended disabling query cache with `-search.disableCache` command-line flag when writing historical data with timestamps from the past, since the cache assumes that the data is written with the current timestamps.
 Query cache can be enabled after the backfilling is complete.

+An alternative solution is to query `/internal/resetRollupResultCache` url after backfilling is complete.
+This will reset the query cache, which could contain incomplete data cached during the backfilling.

 ### Profiling